semaphoreci/docs/docs/essentials/slack-notifications.md

     --slack-endpoint [slack-webhook-endpoint]
 ```

-## Setting up Slack notifications for multiple projects and channels
+## Setting up Slack notifications for multiple projects

-When creating the notification, you can specify multiple projects as source, and
+When creating the notification, you can specify multiple projects for which you want to be notified when the pipeline finishes.
-multiple slack channels as the target of your notifications.

 For example, if your team manages three projects named `web`, `cli` and `api`
 and you want to get notified for every finished pipeline on the master branch,